Owners Sarah Hui & Gert, Rosalie & Camille Janssens

 Our farm tests negative to all major swine diseases.

 A year before your pig is ready, we inseminate its mother.
-Since one cannot raise high quality meat without a top-quality boar, we carefully selected one of Ireland's finest.
-After almost four months, 8-16 babies are born and they grow under heating lamps with their mother until they are eating enough solid food.
+Our line of Berkshire pigs is quite notorious (Peter Lad x Ambassador x Beach Boy) and is responsible for the quality and ( profitability) of our pork.
+After almost four months, around 8 babies are born and they grow under heating lamps with their mother until they are eating enough solid food.
 We do this in the barn to provide the best conditions for the baby piglets.

 Come spring, we send the pigs out to pasture.
 We are not talking about a mud lot adjacent to the barn, as is common in organic farming.
 We fence dozens of acres.
 To keep the pigs healthy without chemical dewormers (we use turmeric to prevent), it is essential to pasture every year in a different field.
 In fact, we rotate the pigs through several small fields before they run out of grass or clover and do too much damage.
 We then reseed these mini-fields right away and they often become the best fields for our cows later.
 In the winter, our pigs rotate through deep straw in the barn.
 If the weather is nice, we sometimes take the pigs out on an asphalt pad behind the barn.
 In winter, our pigs have about 3 times more space than organic factory pigs, in summer about 100 times.

 Pasturing, barn space and straw are very expensive.

 The last month or so, the pigs root in the woods.
 This adds even more complexity to the taste.

 The development of the ham muscles is complete when the pig weighs 130 kg (100 kg carcass).
 We notice that our clients prefer heavier, fattier carcasses.